Skip to content

 "Why Yale?" - Strategy in 125 Words

 Specific Yale Resources Name a course, professor, lab, program, or tradition.
-"Prof. Shapiro's course on Polish-Jewish history" > "Yale's history department."
+"Prof. Shapiro's seminar on the history of memory" > "Yale's history department."

 Connection to Your Story Show why THIS specific Yale resource answers YOUR question or passion.
 Don't just list, connect.